Serveny/web-img-manager/ts-bindings/README.md

-# wim (Web Image Manager Client)
+# Web-Img-Manager Bindings

-wim is an npm package that provides a TypeScript class to interact with the Rust-based Web Image Manager (web-img-manager) server.
+This is an npm package that provides a TypeScript class to interact with the Rust-based web-img-manager server (https://github.com/Serveny/web-img-manager).
 It allows for uploading and downloading image files, and receiving live notifications via WebSockets.
-This package is designed for use in a web application where different lobbies contain rooms for chatting and sharing pictures with others.
+This package is designed for use in a web application where different lobbies for chatting and contain rooms for sharing pictures with others.

 ## Features